 MS-ETS1 Engineering Design MS-ETS1-1.
 Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.
-177-178 , 185-192 SEP Science ar nd Engineering Practices Asking Questions Asking questions a experiences and p arguments and mo • Define a design p tool, process or sy scientific knowled Other aspects of thi Integrates section. and Defining Problems and defining problems in grades 6-8 builds on grades K-5 rogresses to specifying relationships between variables, clarifying dels. roblem that can be solved through the development of an object, ystem and includes multiple criteria and constraints, including lge that may limit possible solutions.
-(MS-ETS1-1) s SEP are integrated throughout this module and are listed in the Also 185-192 DCI Disciplinary Core Ideas ETS1.A: Defining a The more precise likely it is that the includes consider likely to limit poss nd Delimiting Engineering Problems ly a design task's criteria and constraints can be defined, the more designed solution will be successful.
-Specification of constraints ation of scientific principles and other relevant knowledge that are bible solutions.
-(MS-ETS1-1) Science and Engineering Practices Handbook (online)
+177-178, 185-192 SEP Science an nd Engineering Practices Asking Questions and Defining Problems Asking questions and defining problems in grades 6-8 builds on grades K-5 experiences and progresses to specifying relationships between variables, clarifying arguments and models.
+Define a design problem that can be solved through the development of an object, tool, process or system and includes multiple criteria and constraints, including scientific knowledge that may limit possible solutions.
+(MS-ETS1-1) Other aspects of this SEP are integrated throughout this module and are listed in the Also Integrates section.
+185-192

-CCC Crosscutting Concepts Connections to Engineering, Technology, and Applications of Science Influence of Science, Engineering, and Technology on Society and the Natural World All human activity draws on natural resources and has both short and long-term consequences, positive as well as negative, for the health of people and the natural environment.
-(MS-ETS1-1) 173-175, 176-177 , 177, 177-178 , 179-181, 185-192 • The uses of technologies and limitations on their use are driven by individual or societal needs, desires, and values; by the findings of scientific research; and by differences in such factors as climate, natural resources, and economic conditions 142 , 142-144, 166, 177-178 , 179, 183 CCSS ELA/Literacy Connections ELA RST.6-8.1 138-139, 170-171, 174, Literacy Skill Handbook (online) ELA WHST.6-8.8 160-162 , 163, 163B, 175, 175B, 177- 178 , Literacy Skill Handbook (online) CCSS Math Connections Math MP.2 144-145, 146-147, Math Skill Handbook (online) Math 7.EE.3 144-145, 146-147, 172, Math Skill Handbook (online)
+DCI Disciplinary Core Ideas ETS1.A: Defining and Delimiting Engineering Problems The more precisely a design task's criteria and constraints can be defined, the more likely it is that the designed solution will be successful.
+Specification of constraints includes consideration of scientific principles and other relevant knowledge that are likely to limit possible solutions.
+(MS-ETS1-1) Science and Engineering Practices Handbook (online) CCC Crosscutting Concepts Influence of Science, Engineering, and Technology on Society and the Natural World All human activity draws on natural resources and has both short and long-term consequences, positive as well as negative, for the health of people and the natural environment.
+(MS-ETS1-1) 173-175, 176-177, 177-178 , 179-181, 185-192 • The uses of technologies and limitations on their use are driven by individual or societal needs, desires, and values; by the findings of scientific research; and by differences in such factors as climate, natural resources, and economic conditions.
+(MS-ETS1-1) 142, 142-144, 166, 177-178, 179, 183 CCSS ELA/Literacy Connections ELA RST.6-8.1 138-139, 170-171, 174, Literacy Skill Handbook (online) ELA WHST.6-8.8 160-162, 163, 163B, 175, 175B, 177- 178, Literacy Skill Handbook (online) CCSS Math Connections Math MP.2 144-147, Math Skill Handbook (online) Math 7.EE.A.3 144-147, 172, Math Skill Handbook (online)